neil-morrison44/storybook-addon-recoil-flow/README.md

 ## Known Issues

-- It's a bit ugly
+- ~~It's a bit ugly~~ No longer ugly
-- The graph doesn't lay itself out very well
+- ~~The graph doesn't lay itself out very well~~ Now it does
-- We're not using most of the features of React Flow so we could replace it with something smaller
+- ~~We're not using most of the features of React Flow so we could replace it with something smaller~~ Switched to https://github.com/reaviz/reagraph

 ## Parameters